ffund/compe-design-project/lab6/current.md

 ### Buzzer circuit

+Put the 4.7kΩ resistor back in place of the 47kΩ.
 Replace the LED in your schematic with the 5V buzzer.
 (Make sure to note the polarity of the buzzer!)

 ![5V buzzer circuit.
 This is an active buzzer, meaning that it contains internal circuitry to drive the buzzer; it doesn't need an external PWM signal.](images/buzzer_bb.svg)